Crew killed when US Navy training aircraft crashes in Alabama neighborhood - KESQ

 Crew killed when US Navy training aircraft crashes in Alabama neighborhood

-The crew of a Navy T-6B Texan II was killed Friday when the two-seat airplane crashed in a small town near Mobile, Alabama, on Friday, according to the Navy.
+The crew of a Navy T-6B Texan II was killed Friday when the two-seat airplane crashed in a small town near Mobile, Alabama, according to the Navy.

 The turboprop aircraft crashed in Foley, which is about 30 miles by air from Mobile, at about 5 p.m.
 CT, said Cmdr.
 Zach Harrell, a public affairs officer with Naval Air Forces.